Roger-Li/Notes/unchained/ab_testing/ab_testing.md

 ******
 # 1. Introduction
-Notes on A/B testing, mainly from the the following two courses:
-- Udemy class "Bayesian Machine Learning with Python: A/B Testing" by Lazy Programmer Inc. A somewhat useful refreshment on basic probability, hypothesis testing, and Bayes.
+Notes on A/B testing, mainly from the the Udemy course "Bayesian Machine Learning with Python: A/B Testing" by Lazy Programmer Inc. A somewhat useful refreshment on basic probability, hypothesis testing, and Bayes.

-The order of the notes are structured based on course 1, with statistical content from course 2 added in, and domain-knowledge from course 2 appended as a separate section.

 ******